Limited Gradient Descent: Learning With Noisy Labels: Conclusion

 \section{Conclusion}

 This paper presented the LGD method for learning with noisy labels.
-LGD is based on an interesting characteristic that DNNs tend to prioritize the learning of an LSRS pattern over the learning of an SSRS pattern or even a chaos pattern.
-Traditional methods often use a clean validation set to supervise the training process.
-In contrast, LGD is an unsupervised method that does not require a clean validation set; it creates a few samples that are different from the main pattern to help estimate the learning progress of the main pattern.
+LGD is based on an interesting characteristic whereby DNNs tend to prioritize the learning of an LSRS pattern over the learning of an SSRS pattern or even a chaos pattern.
+Traditional methods often use a clean validation set to monitor the training process.
+In contrast, LGD does not require a clean validation set; it creates a few samples that are different from the main pattern to help estimate the learning progress of the main pattern.
 It works under a quite relaxed condition that the scale of the main pattern is dominant in samples.
 We empirically verified the effectiveness of the algorithm on various datasets.
-The results of experiments with two different datasets strongly support the practical application of LGD.
+The experimental results on CIFAR-10, CIFAR-100 and Clothing-1M datasets support the practical application of LGD.